zelanko/sql-docs.fr-fr/docs/integration-services/scale-out/troubleshooting-scale-out.md

 ## <a name="execution-doesnt-start"></a>L’exécution ne démarre pas

 ### <a name="symptoms"></a>Symptômes
-L’exécution dans Scale Out ne démarre pas.
+L’exécution dans Scale-out ne démarre pas.

 ### <a name="solution"></a>Solution